nunet/device-management-service/types/README.md

 }
 ```

-- `ExecutionResult`: This contains the result of the job execution.
+- `types.ExecutionResult`: This contains the result of the job execution.

 ```
 type ExecutionResult struct {